GitHuberlandYann/multiChesser/README.md

 make will create the needed executables - server and client.

-The program ./server needs to be launched once, it will bind itself to the port 8080 and wait for connections.
+The program ./server needs to be launched once, it will bind itself to the port 31415 and wait for connections.
+If you want to use another port, launch it as ./server port.

 The program ./client can be launched several times from different terminals, once you press space, they will connect to the server and the game begins.
+If you launch it from another computer on the same local network, use ./client ip port.

 ## Libraries
 * [GLFW](https://github.com/glfw/glfw.git) is an Open Source, multi-platform library for OpenGL, OpenGL ES and Vulkan application development.
 It provides a simple, platform-independent API for creating windows, contexts and surfaces, reading input, handling events, etc.